ansys/pymechanical/doc/source/user_guide/mechanical.rst

 ******************
 PyMechanical usage
 ******************
-This page provides you an overview of the :class:`Mechanical <ansys.mechanical.core.mechanical.Mechanical>` class.
+This page provides an overview of the :class:`Mechanical <ansys.mechanical.core.mechanical.Mechanical>` class.

-For more information on the :class:`Mechanical <ansys.mechanical.core.mechanical.Mechanical>` class, see :ref:`ref_mechanical_api`.
+For more information on this class, see :ref:`ref_mechanical_api`.